Last updated: May 23, 2019

 Lyme disease is the most common tick-borne disease in Anne Arundel County, as well as in Maryland and the United States.
-Cases of Lyme disease are found throughout the County and are not concentrated in any particular area.
-The County had 126 cases of Lyme disease in 2017, 175 cases in 2016, 107 cases in 2015, 115 cases in 2014, 98 cases in 2013.
+Cases of Lyme disease are found throughout the county and are not concentrated in any particular area.
+The county had 91 newly reported cases of Lyme disease in 2018, 121 cases in 2017, 174 cases in 2016 and 107 cases in 2015.

 How is it spread?

 Lyme disease is spread to people from a tiny tick the size of a pinhead known as a blacklegged or deer tick.
 The tick is hard to see because it is so small.
 Only about 65 percent of confirmed cases noticed a tick before they became ill.
 In most cases, the tick needs to be on a person for at least 24 hours before the person becomes infected.

 These ticks are most often found from May through October in tall grass, brush and wooded areas.
 But they can be present, in smaller numbers, throughout the year.
 Pets can bring ticks into the house.
 Mice also carry ticks.

 What are the symptoms?

 Symptoms usually start within a month of being infected.
 About 75 percent of patients with early Lyme disease will have a skin lesion in the first one to four weeks of infection.
 Some get a “bull’s eye rash” that has a red center.
 Other early symptoms may include fever, joint and muscle pains, headache, or feeling tired.
 Lyme disease is hard to diagnose because the symptoms often mimic other diseases.
 Special laboratory tests may be needed to make a diagnosis.